 When the insurance and tax payments are due, your lender will make the payments.
 Then, reduce your escrow account by the amount paid to the tax assessor and insurance company.

 How Should I Set up the Escrow Account?

 There are two primary ways people set up their Escrow Account in QuickBooks – as a Bank Account or as an Other Current Asset.
 Either way is acceptable.
 Both have the same effect on your Balance Sheet and Profit & Loss Statement.
 It comes down to personal preference.

-Our preference is to set this up as a Bank Account as seen in our previous video.
+Our preference is to set this up as a Bank Account as seen in our recent blog, How to Set Up a Chart of Accounts for a Real Estate Company.
 We prefer the use of bank account because it is money we have set aside in a checking-like account, to cover expenses.
 And, as we pay the insurance and taxes expenses, our balance goes down.
 As we make deposits, our balance increases.
 It is important to note, whether you use the Bank Account or Other Current Asset to record escrow, the transaction is happening with your lender.
 The escrow account you set up is to mimic the transactions with your lender.

 Setting Up Escrow As a Bank Account

 Here are the steps to set the escrow account as a Bank Account in the desktop version of QuickBooks:

 - Select Account on the bottom left-hand side of QuickBooks and select New.